Kate-Remick/EventTrackerProject/README.md

 ## Lessons Learned
  * Getting elapsed time between two LocalDateTimes in Java can be difficult, as simple subtraction was not available.
 To get around this, I converted the hours to integers, and the minute to a decimals reflecting the percentage of the hour passed and subtracted the numbers after the conversion.
  * Always, always reboot the server before testing changes that have been made.
+ * Sorting in JS is difficult with numbers due to how js reads them.
+ * Keeping in mind how asynchronous calls to a server take place after all functions already on the stack to prevent null/undefined references.